styleandclass/styleandclass.ca/readme.md

     talks.speaker == people.name

-## ADDING AN EVENT

-* Open ``/_data/events.json`` and append a clone of an existing event at the beginning.
-* Update the event details to the new event.
-* Ensure that venue, sponsor and talk names precisely match existing values in their respective data files.
-You'll likely need to create one or more of these, see that section below for details.
-* Ensure that your JSON is valid.

-Our content objects cause a bit of redundancy when creating events.
-Here's the part that's annoying and should be automated, but isn't:

-* You'll also have to create a new folder for the event.
-It should live under ``/events/YEAR/`` and should precisely match the ``url-site`` value you chose in ``events.json``
-* Clone an existing event's ``index.html`` into that folder
-* Update title and permalink in the new ``index.html`` file.
-Ensure they precisely match the values you chose in ``events.json``

 ## ADDING A SPEAKER, TALK, VENUE OR SPONSOR

 None of these content types have their own individual pages, so you simply need